sacalderonv/IJF/README.md

-### For the M2 structure, that is a bivariate 3 regime MTAR model
+### For the M2 structure, that is a 2-variate 3 regime MTAR model

 #### Script for Resume simulations
 The script named "Resumen_Replicas_3Reg_Final.R" is used to obtain for instance, the results for tables 3, 4 and 6.
 This script is divided in three parts.
 Only changes must be made in forst part.
 Second and three parts are only operatives and mainly compute and print the results in the R console.